manishjanky/ngx-select-dropdown/README.md

 * `change: Event` - change event when user changes the selected options
 * `open: Event` - open event when the dropdown toogles on
 * `close: Event` - close event when the dropdown toogles off
+* `searchChange: Event` - search change event when the search text changes

 ### Change detection